HaylzRandom/mini-js-projects/projects/expanding-cards/README.md

-# 3D Background Boxes
+# Expanding Cards

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that will display a single card expanded at a time

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a component that could be used to display a selection of images in a unique way

 ## Tech Stack